This month's column is a bit shorter than usual as we prepare for next

 Hitachi Automotive Systems has agreed to form a joint venture with Honda Motors for the development and manufacture of electric motors for the electric vehicles.

-such as touch sensor panels.
-This follows a similar announcement by Tanaka Industries a year or so ago.
+through" devices such as touch sensor panels.
+This follows a similar announcement by Tanaka Industries a year

-was lost in the area.
-While Multek's infrastructure sustained some minor damage, partial operations had resumed over the weekend and all remaining operations were on-line at the end of the month.
+Power was lost in the area.
+While Multek's infrastructure sustained some minor damage, partial operations had resumed over the weekend and all remaining operations were on-line at the end of the

 Mid-year Forecast at the annual SEMICON

-in 2017, marking the first time that the semiconductor equipment market has exceeded the market high of $47.7 billion set in 2000.
-7.7% growth is expected next year, resulting in another
+total $49.4 billion in 2017, marking the first time that the semiconductor equipment market has exceeded the market high of $47.7 billion set in 2000.
+7.7% growth is expected next year, resulting in

 In 2017 South Korea will lead in growth with 68.7%, followed by Europe at 58.6%, and North America at 16.3%.